 - The deadline for a pre-proposal is 31 January 2023 (12.00 / noon CET)

 Flagship partners who want to submit a pre-proposal must meet certain requirements.

-Note: The submission of a pre-proposal is a mandatory requirement for the submission of a proposal!
+Note: the submission of a pre-proposal is a mandatory requirement for the submission of a proposal!

 As a company or a private or public institution (so-called implementation partner)

-As an implementation partner, you must meet these requirements:
+You must meet these requirements: